Lowrey "Festival" model FL

 This article describes the Lowrey "Festival" model FL, as one of a series of articles on my favorite class of instruments: vacuum-tube organs.
 Why are tube organs my favorite, you may ask?
 Because they are universally well-built, attractively styled, fun and easy to work on, and unique and satisfying in tonal quality.
 Simply put: they look cool, they sound great, and they can last forever.
 They even smell good, and their warmth makes me warm on the inside (to paraphrase my German friend Bernd)!

 Lowrey's "Festival" FL model was introduced in 1959, along with the electronically identical models CH and CN: "Church" and "Coronation" respectively.
-These were the first full-sized Lowrey organs, each having two 61-key manuals and a 25-note pedalboard.
+These were the first full-sized Lowrey organs (not counting one unsuccessful early model of the late 1940s, no examples of which survive, to my knowledge), each having two 61-key manuals and a 25-note pedalboard.
 The FL exhibits a "four-poster" cabinet design (with open space in the knee area), in imitation of certain Hammond organs such as the famed B3, while the CH and CN are designed like normal pipe organ consoles, the Church model being more traditional and heavily built than the Coronation.
 Unlike Hammond's four-poster models, the FL contains internal speakers and amplification: a 12" woofer and a rectangular horn tweeter, driven by a built-in power amplifier of 40 watts.
 The CH and CN models have a 15" woofer, made possible by the extra space available in the enclosed lower portion.
 All models produce a good variety of satisfying tone colors, and have useful variations in expression (sustain, slow attack, staccato, etc.), which are the basis for real musical enjoyment and achievement.
 Especially when installed domestically in acoustically "dead" rooms, they do not sound very much like pipe organs, but I have no problem with this, since I don't find the comparison with a pipe organ all that useful or necessary.
 In fact, a large part of why these organs are so interesting and worth saving is because they have distinct sounds of their own that also happen to be satisfying and beautiful.